 Financial Aid Information for Undocumented Students

 Undocumented students who qualify under AB 540 criteria can now apply for certain types of financial aid by submitting the California Dream Act Application.
-To be considered for need-based scholarships, work-study, computer loans, summer loans, institutional grants, and state grants-including Cal Grant-undocumented AB 540 eligible students must:
+To be considered for need-based scholarships, institutional work-study, computer loans, summer loans, institutional grants, and state Cal Grants, undocumented AB 540 eligible students must complete the following steps: